StarForestInThePark/sys76_unity_webmic/Readme.md

 Before this will work you will need to add the following line to your sudoers file:

-<your_username>   ALL=NOPASSWD: /sbin/modprobe   uvcvideo

 Example:
     raptorx  ALL=NOPASSWD: /sbin/modprobe uvcvideo

+If you want this to load on login add an entry using Ubuntu's StartupApplications.

-If you have an application that is currently using the video driver it will not work.
+If you have an application that is currently using the video driver it will not work until the application is closed.

 This was originally created and tested on and for a Gazelle System76 laptop.

+Issues:
+    Hardcoded icon path, need to create a make install or use a gtk theme.

+TODO:
+    Create an icom theme to remove the hardcoded path, and create icons to give visual feedback of the microphones/webcams status.

+    Package this and create an installer for unity application indicator.